algorand/pyteal/docs/compiler_optimization.rst

 The compiler determines which optimizations to apply based on the provided :any:`OptimizeOptions` object as shown in the code block below.
 The :any:`OptimizeOptions` constructor receives a set of keyword arguments representing flags corresponding to particular optimizations.
-If arguments are provided to the constructor or no :any:`OptimizeOptions` object is passed to :any:`compileTeal` then the default behavior is that no optimizations are applied.
+If arguments are not provided to the constructor or no :any:`OptimizeOptions` object is passed to :any:`compileTeal` then the default behavior is that no optimizations are applied.